arashout/arashout.site/_posts/2021-05-20-declarative-lambda-deployments-k8s.md

 ```

 ##### Controller Reconcile Loop
 The `Reconcile` handler is the function that tries to "move the current state of the cluster to the desired state" in the spec.
-A simple example of what the controller `Reconcile` handler could look like is shown below.
+Here is a simplified version of the `Reconcile` handler for the LambdaDeployment Controller:
 ```go
 func (r *LambdaDeploymentReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error) {
 	ld := &LambdaDeployment{}